 Soboba Foundation Board of Directors

-President Dondi Silvas was raised on the Soboba Indian Reservation, is the daughter of Charles "B-bop" and Yvonne Silvas.
-She is the proud mother of Joseph Burton, who plays professional basketball in Japan and grandmother of Joseph Charles Lee Burton.
+President Dondi Silvas was raised on the Soboba Indian Reservation and is the daughter of the late Charles "B-bop” Silvas and Yvonne Silvas.
+She is the proud mother of Joseph Burton, who plays professional basketball overseas, currently in Finland with his family.
+She is the proud Glamma of two beautiful grandloves.
 Spending time with family and friends is what she enjoys most.
-Sports was always a big influence on her while she was growing up and continues to play a big part in her life.
-She stays very active in the Soboba Vegas bowling league in Hemet and is an avid sports fan who enjoys attending many sporting events.
-She has been a board member for NIAA (National Indian Athletics Association) softball committee and is past Project Coordinator for Ahmium Education Even Start Programs.
+Dondi is currently working as Administrative Assistant for Housing/Tribal Credit.
+She has been a board member for NIAA (National Indian Athletics Association) softball committee.
 Dondi has dedicated many years to supporting her son in achieving his dreams and goals.
 Now that Joseph Burton has fulfilled most of his goals and continues to keep working on them, his mom has the opportunity to get more involved with her tribe and sitting on the Foundation allows her to reach out and help others.
 Dondi enjoys attending events where she can reconnect with old friends and make new ones.
 She feels truly blessed to be part of the Soboba Tribe, which has touched so many lives by giving back.

 Vice President Jacob Briones was raised on the Soboba Reservation and has served on the Soboba Tribal Council and the Casino Development Committee.
 He enjoys giving back to the community and feels the Foundation is a great way to be involved.
 He is a tremendous advocate of sports and youth development and hopes to see the Foundation continue its support for these types of programs.
 Jacob has worked for the Soboba Fire Department since its inception in 2014.
 He is currently a Fire Apparatus Engineer and is working towards completing his company officer certifications while continuing his career goals in Rescue Operations.
 Jacob and his wife Faith are blessed with four children: Jacob, 20, a graduate of UTI with an associate’s degree in occupational studies; Yawaywish, 16, who commits her time and efforts to softball and scholastics and is preparing for the United States Military Academy (West Point); Posuunyot, 14, who plays rugby and football; and, Huahnee, 11, who plays soccer and aspires to have a culinary arts career.
 Any spare time Jacob has is spent at the gym working on his personal health and fitness goals.